About This Initiative

 According to Paul Caccamo, a leader in the sports-based youth development movement: “Sports are more than a game; they are a set of life lessons… Young athletes learn to work together, acquire leadership skills, get a sense of discipline and learn communication skills… All of these things are keys to success in the workplace.”

 Joining a youth sports team is a rite of passage in many communities.
-The city of Las Vegas seeks to ensure children, regardless of their ability to pay, can participate in these positive programs.
+The City of Las Vegas seeks to ensure children, regardless of their ability to pay, can participate in these positive programs.

 Partnership Opportunities